 Your OKWU Financial Aid file will not be considered complete until you have submitted all necessary paperwork.
 Occasionally, additional forms will be required from you.
 In all cases, it is the student’s responsibility to make sure his/her file is complete.

-To view your aid package for the current school year, complete missing documents, and accept and/or decline aid, visit the Financial Aid portal.
+To view your online financial aid package for the current school year, complete missing documents, and accept and/or decline aid, visit the Financial Aid portal.
 Once you have accepted or declined the financial aid you wish to receive, you will be finished with your financial aid process and on your way to finishing your degree.

 If you are a new student and choose to accept the student loans:

 - Select “Complete MPN” and then select the “Subsidized/Unsubsidized” loan.

 - You will also select “Complete Counseling” and then select “Entrance Counseling”

 Note: If awarded a Parent PLUS loan, the PLUS application and PLUS Master Promissory will need to be completed by a parent in July.

 There are many types of financial aid.
 Before getting started, it’s a good idea to familiarize yourself with the types of aid that can be applied for.
 The different types of aid are Grants, Loans, and Outside Scholarships.
 To read more about these in details, please visit the Types of Aid page.

 Grants are a type of Financial Aid that do not need to be repaid.
 They are provided based on the needs of the student as determined by the FAFSA.
 To learn more about Grants, click here.